-Star Trek: The Next Generation is full of hard-hitting episodes that explore ethical and moral dilemmas, but sometimes the series’ most powerful moments are explored in understated scenes, such as in the season three episode, "The Offspring."
+Star Trek: The Next Generation is full of hard-hitting episodes that explore ethical and moral dilemmas, but sometimes the series’ most powerful moments are explored in understated scenes, such as in the Season 3 episode, "The Offspring."

 Lal is not gendered from the beginning of their existence but instead is granted the right to choose.
 From initially wishing to resemble Troi, it’s explained to Lal that they need to carve out their own unique identity, including their appearance.
 In these few scenes, Lal is given space to explore how they wish to identify.
 What felt remarkable to me was how simple the entire process is portrayed.
 Data and Troi discuss Lal’s gender identity as if it were just another aspect of growing up and figuring out who you are.
 Lal decides she wishes to identify as a human female, and from then on, her decision is respected.

 As a young person growing up in the late '90s and early '00s, I never felt at ease.
 Being labeled as a girl came with a set of guidelines — a rulebook you could say — for how I should behave, what I should wear, the language I used, and what I should and shouldn’t show an interest in.
 It was jarring and uncomfortable to be constantly criticized by adults in my life for what was natural to me.
 When I conformed to their gender ideals, I was miserable.
 When I stood my ground, we clashed and I felt isolated and alone.
 Watching a rerun of “The Offspring” as a young teenager was a revelation.
 Those few scenes where Lal was given the space to choose how they identified had a massive impact on me.
 That one word hit home — choice.